Nebula (Marvel Cinematic Universe): Pursuing Thanos and Gamora

-In 2014, Thanos dispatched Nebula and Gamora to assist Ronan the Accuser in obtaining the Power Stone.
-Ronan succeeded and betrayed Thanos, intending to destroy the planet Xandar and kill Thanos.
+In 2014, Nebula and Gamora, under orders from Thanos, were dispatched to assist Ronan the Accuser in obtaining the Power Stone.
+After learning Gamora had it, Nebula went to Knowhere and shot her pod down and took the Stone for Ronan, who then betrayed Thanos, intending to destroy the planet Xandar and kill Thanos.
 Nebula sided with him against her father.
-She escaped Xandar when the Guardians of the Galaxy successfully thwarted Ronan's attack.
+However, she confronted Gamora, Peter Quill, Groot, and Drax the Destroyer after they infiltrated Ronan's ship.
+She then fought against Gamora, before falling off and escaping in another ship.

-Nebula is later captured by members of the Sovereign race as she tries to steal their powerful batteries; the Sovereign give her to the Guardians in exchange for their services defending the batteries.
-When the other Guardians visit the planet of Peter Quill's father, Ego, Nebula helps the Ravagers capture Rocket and Groot.
-She is given a ship, and goes to Ego herself to fight Gamora.
-After finally defeating Gamora in combat, Nebula expresses anger at her for always needing to be better than her instead of just being a loving sister.
-She and Gamora reconcile and ally to fight Ego, ultimately escaping the living planet as it is destroyed.
-Nebula then resolves to kill Thanos, and leaves with this mission in mind.
+A few months later, Nebula was captured by members of the Sovereign race as she tried to steal their powerful batteries; the Sovereign gave her over to Gamora, Quill, Drax, Groot, and Rocket in exchange for their services defending the batteries.
+When Quill, Gamora, and Drax leave with Quill's father, Ego, Nebula helps the Ravagers capture Yondu Udonta, Rocket, and Groot.
+She was given a ship by Kraglin Obfonteri, and went to the planet herself to fight Gamora.
+After finally defeating Gamora in combat, Nebula expressed anger at her for always needing to be better than her instead of just being a loving sister.
+She and Gamora reconciled and discovered a cavern of corpses.
+They located Drax and Mantis, where Gamora confronted Mantis after they found a cavern filled with skeletal remains.
+They then left to find Quill, before being aided by the arrival of Yondu, Rocket, and Groot.
+After being pursued by a Sovereign fleet, Nebula helped Yondu take them down.
+She and the others were then attacked by Ego, and she rescued Gamora from falling, before the living planet was ultimately destroyed from an explosive.
+She and the others then left in the Quadrant piloted by Obfonteri.
+Following Yondu's funeral, Nebula was offered to join the Guardians of the Galaxy by Gamora, but she instead resolved to kill Thanos, and left with this mission in mind.